snatcoinOfficial/vanity/README.md

 ### Snatcoin CPU Vanity Generator usage:

-    ./snatvanity.py YuM
+    ./snatvanity.py SNAT

-  Will create a Snatcoin vanity address starting with YuM
+  Will create a Snatcoin vanity address starting with SNAT

 ### Snatcoin CPU Vanity Generator [looping] usage:

-    ./snatloop.py YuM
+    ./snatloop.py SNAT

-  Will create a list of Snatcoin vanity address starting with YuM
+  Will create a list of Snatcoin vanity address starting with SNAT

-### Usage

-    python addrgen.py

 ### Mac OS X

 For some reason, the script segfaults on OS X unless it's run in in 32-bit mode.
 Instead, those on OS X should run:

     bash snatgen.sh

-### Generating other types of addresses

-Supply the version number for your desired address  with the --otherversion switch. (supported by pywallet at least)

-    python addrgen.py --otherversion=48    <- Litecoin
-    python addrgen.py --otherversion=1     <- Snatcoin

-If you wish to generate addresses based on a passphrase, a given private key, or some other option look at the commented lines in the test() function.

 Created and Licensed Public Domain by Joric/bitcoin-dev June 2012 with minor modifications by David Sterry.